How to provide a good experience in the page editor

 window.
 If there are event listeners on those elements, the code in those listeners will not run.
 The issue with the above code is that the click handler will run on every click, which causes problems in the inline editor because it adds click handlers to the window element via React.
 Instead of listening for every click, it would be more appropriate to only add the click handler when needed — for example, after a user has clicked a button to open a side menu — and then removing the handler once the click has fired.

 Problems can occur in CSS when using selectors that are generic like

 label.
 When possible, you should instead use selectors that are specific to a portion of the webpage, such as

 Being more specific with CSS selectors allows you to pinpoint the elements you want to style without impacting other elements unintentionally.
 You can also take advantage of our boilerplate CSS file to have a better sense of selectors that should be used to avoid CSS bleed issues.

 Avoid using !important tags

 !important tags are used to make styling rules take precedence over others.
-Use of !important tags on bare element selectors like
+While you can use an

-!important is used in CSS for the
+!important tag for styling the

 <label> element, with the intent to ensure that all

-<label> elements in a form are white:
+<label> elements in a form are white.